 3 1/2 cups all purpose flour

 In the bowl of your mixer, cream the butter and sugar until light and fluffy.
-Add the molasses, baking soda, salt and spices, scraping down the sides to incorporate everything evenly.
+Add the eggs, molasses, baking soda, salt and spices, scraping down the sides to incorporate everything evenly.
 Stir in the flour.
 Cover and refrigerate for an hour, to make the handling easier.

 Preheat oven to 350.
 Grease two cookie sheets.
 Shape the dough into 1 1/2 inch balls (approximately a tablespoon.)
 Roll the ball in sugar to coat, then place carefully on baking sheet.
 Leave 2 inches between cookies to allow for spreading.

 Bake the cookies for 10 minutes.
 The cookies may not look completely done, but take them out anyway, they set as they cool.
 Allow to cool four 10 minutes on cookie sheet before transferring to a rack to cool completely.